pedrobaylo/PedroArthurBaylo/README.md

 My name is Pedro Arthur Cutrim Baylão

-I'm a  Graphic Designer, Web Developer, that has been studying in Digital Innovation One since 2021.
+I'm a  Graphic Designer and Front-End Developer that has been studying in Digital Innovation One since 2021.

 My favorite hobbies are: Play games, read books, practice coding and do physical exercises.